Common English usage misconceptions

 This list comprises widespread modern beliefs about English language usage that are documented by a reliable source to be misconceptions.

 With no authoritative language academy, guidance on English language usage can come from many sources.
 This can create problems, as described by Reginald Close: Teachers and textbook writers often invent rules which their students and readers repeat and perpetuate.
 These rules are usually statements about English usage which the authors imagine to be, as a rule, true.
 But statements of this kind are extremely difficult to formulate both simply and accurately.
 They are rarely altogether true; often only partially true; sometimes contradicted by usage itself.
 Sometimes the contrary to them is also true.

-Many usage forms are commonly perceived as nonstandard or errors despite being widely accepted or endorsed by authoritative descriptions.
+Many usage forms are commonly perceived as nonstandard or errors despite being either widely used or endorsed by authoritative descriptions.

-Perceived violations of correct English usage elicit visceral reactions in many people.
+Perceived violations of correct English usage elicit visceral reactions in many people, or may lead to a perception of a writer as careless, uneducated, or lacking attention to detail.
 For example, respondents to a 1986 BBC poll were asked to submit "the three points of grammatical usage they most disliked".
-Participants stated that their noted points "'made their blood boil', 'gave a pain to their ear', 'made them shudder', and 'appalled' them".
+Participants said their points "'made their blood boil', 'gave a pain to their ear', 'made them shudder', and 'appalled' them".